MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

   still be useful to have the netmask, gateway, etc. from the XML data, even if it hasn't hanged.

-* `xmlprocvalue` - By default no processing is done on strings returned from `getvalue`.
-This causes XML escaping to be done on the value returned from `getvalue`.
-This is mostly useful on leaf classes, and is set by default on all leaf classes in the framework, but may be useful for a higher-level class that aggregates all the data for something (like getting all the IP address information in one shot above the IP address, netmask, etc. XML elements) and returns the string.
+* `xmlprocvalue` - If true, the string returned from `getvalue` will be processed by `xmlescape`.
+This should only be set on leaf types.
+  The default is False for non-leaf values and True for leaf values.
   The user may also call `xmlescape` on their own to do this, if that is more convenient.

+* `wrapxml` - If true, the value returned from `getvalue` will be in wrapped the xml name of the class.
+This should only be set on leaf types.
+If you have a leaf type where you need to do your own XML processing (like it's in a different namespace) you need to set this to False.

-`ElemOpBase` has the following methods:
+`YangElem` has the following methods:

 * `validate_add(self, data, xml)` - This is called when an added element is seen, and is called on all its children.
 A leaf element